-- Having decided the position of the boiler, cut a hole in the wall to take the balanced flue kit - Take the collar piece and slide it onto the longest inner flue pipe making sure that the stop pieces are closest to the top of the collar.
-Line up the holes in the collar with the holes in the flue pipe and screw the collar into position using self-tapping screws. - 3.
-Remove the top casing and remove the spigot plate from the top of the boiler.
-Place gasket on top of the - boiler and then the lower inner flue pipe over the gasket.
-Use the spigot plate (previously removed) as a clamping plate.
-Screw it down on top of the boiler, trapping the pipe and gasket in position. - Place outer lower pipe (identified by hose connection piece) over the inner lower pipe (identified by flat spigot connection at base) and fit into spigot plate.
-Place flue infill plate over outer pipe. - Fit top inner flue pipe to lower flue pipe, using holes provided.
-Fit outer pipes together in the same manner, making sure that top outer and inner pipes are level with each other. - 6.
+- 1. Having decided the position of the boiler, cut a 170mm square hole in the wall. - 2.
+Take the collar piece and slide onto the top inner flue pipe (identified by lack of plate connection piece at base), making sure that the stop pieces are closest to the top of the collar.
+Line up the holes in the collar with the holes in the flue pipe and screw the collar into position using self-tapping screws. - Remove the top casing and remove the spigot plate from the top of the boiler.
+Place gasket on top of the boiler and then the inner flue pipe over the gasket.
+Use spigot plate (previously removed) as a clamping plate.
+Screw it down on top of the boiler, trapping the pipe and gasket in position. - 4.
+Place outer lower pipe (identified by hose connection piece) over inner lower pipe (identified by flat spigot connection at base) and fit onto spigot plate. - 5.
+Fit top inner flue pipe to lower flue pipe, using holes provided.
+Fit outer pipes together in same manner, making sure that top outer and inner pipes are level with each other. - 6.
 Take the flue box and to the underside of the box (identified by twelve holes around the square cut out), fit the flue pipe spigot and gasket.